Igalia/pflua/doc/net-ipv6-0-mask-16.md

 ```
 return function (P, length)
    local A = 0
-   if 14 > length then return 0 end
+   if 14 > length then return false end
    A = bit.bor(bit.lshift(P[12], 8), P[12+1])
    if not (A==34525) then goto L6 end
-   if 26 > length then return 0 end
+   if 26 > length then return false end
    A = bit.bor(bit.lshift(P[22], 24),bit.lshift(P[22+1], 16), bit.lshift(P[22+2], 8), P[22+3])
    if (bit.band(A, -65536)==0) then goto L5 end
-   if 42 > length then return 0 end
+   if 42 > length then return false end
    A = bit.bor(bit.lshift(P[38], 24),bit.lshift(P[38+1], 16), bit.lshift(P[38+2], 8), P[38+3])
    if not (bit.band(A, -65536)==0) then goto L6 end
    ::L5::
-   do return 65535 end
+   do return true end
    ::L6::
-   do return 0 end
+   do return false end
    error("end of bpf")
 end
 ```